-RA is typically transacted via contracts that vary in length, and it is currently bought and sold via a bilateral market, which not only provides cost-effective contracting opportunities but also proves at times to be fragmented and volatile.
-It is the goal of CPA to meet all RA requirements, including local, flex, and system products.
+RA is typically transacted via contracts that vary in length from one month to three years, and it is currently bought and sold via a bilateral market, which not only provides cost-effective contracting opportunities but also proves at times to be fragmented and volatile.
+While a waiver process exists to excuse LSEs from their RA requirements, including local, flex, and system products, and not use the RA waiver process.

 CPA will observe the following schedule when hedging its RA requirements.
-The hedge schedule shall be measured for the system RA product by month that CPA is required to procure within 5 days prior to December 1 of each year for the Prompt Calendar year and the nine subsequent calendar years.
+The hedge schedule shall be measured for the system RA product by month that CPA is required to procure within 5 days prior toon December 1 of each year for the Prompt Calendar year and the two-nine subsequent calendar years.

-Time Period Minimum Hedge % (applicable to all months) Maximum Hedge % (applicable to peak month only) 2
+Time Period Minimum Hedge % (applicable to all months) Maximum Hedge % (applicable to peak month only) 3

 Prompt Calendar Year 90 100

 PY + 1 50 95

-PY + 2 35 90
+PY + 2 3035 90

-PY + 3 35 80
+PY + 3 20 35 80

-PY + 4 - 9 35 80
+PY + 4 -9 20 35 80